-$PM{2.5}$ averaged 17 $\mu$ g m-3 for the campaign (Fig. S2) while $PM{10}$ averaged 22 μg m-3.
-Black carbon and organic aerosol species dominated the measured aerosol composition throughout the campaign (Fig. 3a), and comprised 39 and 40 % of the total speciated submicrometer aerosol, respectively.
-Increases in BC and the aerosol marker m/z 57 (C4H9+), a marker for primary organic carbon in the HR-ToF-AMS (Zhang et al., 2005), correlated in time to the observed morning and evening traffic peaks (Fig. 3b), with BC levels reaching 10-16 μg m-3 during the mornings (Fig. 3a) for 2.5 min averaged measurements.
-Note that BC concentrations during high filter loadings (BC accumulation rate > 0.14 μg min-1) have been removed to compensate for the underestimation of BC by the MAAP during periods of high concentrations (Hyvärinen et al., 2013).
-Along with increased concentrations of m/z 57 and BC, elevated number concentrations of small particles (up to $1-2 \times 10^5$ cm-3 during peaks from daily base levels of $2-4 \times 10^4$ cm-3) were observed during periods of heavy traffic (Fig. 3d), for 5 min 5 measurements.
-BC and m/z 57 had similar daily averages throughout the campaign; however, overall organic concentration rose significantly during the period from 12-14 September, when particle growth events were observed (Fig. 3d).
+$PM{2.5}$ averaged $17 \,\mu g \,m^{-3}$ for the campaign (Fig. S3) while PM{10} averaged $22 \,\mu g \,m^{-3}$.
+These values increased slightly during HT periods (a 1.3 and $1.25 \times$ increase, respectively).
+Black carbon and organic aerosol species dominated the measured aerosol composition throughout the campaign, and comprised 39 and 40% of the total speciated submicrometer aerosol, respectively.
+PM2.5 had a somewhat higher mass variation than the AMS + BC measured mass (Fig. S3), likely due to the smaller measurement size cutoff for AMS (1 μm) and the presence of road dust in the local environment, a large portion of which may be nonrefractory and thus unable to be measured by the AMS.
+Increases in BC and the aerosol marker m/z 57 (C4H_q+), a marker for primary organic carbon in the HR-ToF-AMS (Zhang et al., 2005), correlated in time to the observed morning and evening traffic peaks (Fig. 2b), with BC levels reaching $10-16 \,\mu g \, m^{-3}$ during the mornings (Fig. 2a) for 2.5 min averaged measurements.
+As expected, an increase of BC and m/z 57 (1.5 ×) was observed during HT periods.
+Note that BC concentrations during high filter loadings (BC accumulation rate > 0.14 μ g min-1) have been removed to compensate for the underestimation of BC by the MAAP during periods of high concentrations (Hyvärinen et al., 2013).
+Along with increased concentrations of m/z 57 and BC, elevated number concentrations of small particles (up to $1-2 \times 10^5 \, \mathrm{cm}^{-3}$ during peaks from daily base levels of $2-4 \times 10^4$ cm-3) were observed during periods of HT (Fig. 2d), for 5 min measurements.
+BC and m/z 57 had similar daily averages throughout the campaign; however, overall organic concentration rose significantly during the period from 12 to 14 September and 15 to 17 September, when particle growth events were observed (Fig. 2d).
 The geometric number mode diameter rose over the course of each day to a maximum diameter each afternoon, when photochemical processing was the most intense.
-A marker for oxidized, aged organic aerosol (Fig. 3c, m/z 44, COO+) also rose in concentration during this time period, further confirming that the larger aerosol and higher organic mass concentrations were due to aging and secondary organic aerosol formation processes.
-A period of heavy rain on the 18th and 19th of September removed much of the organic aerosol from the local atmosphere.
+A marker for oxidized, aged organic aerosol (Fig. 2c, m/z 44, COO+) also rose in concentration during this time period, further confirming that the larger aerosol and higher organic mass concentrations were due to aging and secondary organic aerosol formation processes.
+A period of heavy rain on 18 and 19 September removed much of the organic aerosol from the local atmosphere.
 Black carbon concentrations and small particle concentrations quickly returned to their previous levels.
-A new accumulation period was observed after rainfall (Fig. 3d), with the mode diameter of particles increasing as secondary aerosol was formed again.
+A new accumulation period was observed after rainfall (Fig. 2d), with the mode diameter of particles increasing as secondary aerosol was formed again.
+The slow rise of organic concentration during these periods, the lower BC: organic mass ratio, the enhancement of organic concentration outside of normal traffic periods, and the low level of NO during these accumulation periods all suggest that this increase in organic aerosol concentration was driven by regional influences, not by nearby vehicular emissions; a more southerly wind direction during this time confirmed the transport of non-highway air masses to the measurement site.